 With so many travel restrictions and requirements abroad, 2022 is shaping up to be another year of road trips and local travel.
 What better way to spend this spring, summer, and fall than by doing road trips?
 The best vacation spots in the US are all within driving distance of major airports.

 Looking for unique vacations that will leave you in awe?
 Hoping to find places to travel in the US that will make you inspired?
-Let’s take a cross-country road trip from the West Coast to the East Coast to visit many of the cool and unique places in the US.
+Let’s take a cross-country road trip from the West Coast to the East Coast to visit many of the cool places in the US.